Amazon Echo Show 5 and Echo Show 8 are up to 45 percent off

-Amazon discounted the Echo Dot yesterday by over 40 percent and today the company has slashed the prices on its smart home speaker Echo Show 5 and Echo Show 8.
+Amazon discounted the Echo Dot yesterday by over 40 percent and today, the company has slashed the prices on its Echo Show 5 and Echo Show 8.

 - Echo Show 8 (2nd Gen, 2021 release) for $99.99 (save 41%)